 Sure, it costs a bit more than Hulu and Disney+, but The Criterion Channel gives you access to a library that's far more rewarding than the latest streaming TV show.
 You can watch on up to three devices at once, and there's also offline viewing available for iOS and Android devices.
 It also supports major streaming devices from Apple, Amazon and Roku, but as far as TV's go, it's only on Samsung's Tizen-powered sets.
 Unfortunately, The Criterion Channel is only available in the US and Canada, due to licensing restrictions. — D.H.

-Sometimes, a good horror movie is the only way to deal with the constant anxiety of a global pandemic, a potential climate apocalypse and the seeming downfall of modern society.
+Sometimes, a good horror movie is the only way to deal with the constant anxiety of a potential climate apocalypse and the seeming downfall of modern society.
 If that describes your personality, it's worth taking a look at Shudder, AMC Network's streaming service dedicated to everything spooky.
 You'll find plenty of horror classics, like The Texas Chainsaw Massacre, but Shudder has also gotten into the original content game with unique films like Host, which takes place entirely over a Zoom call.

 If you're a bit squeamish, Shudder probably won't sell you much on horror.
 But for fans of the genre, it's a smorgasbord of content to dive into.
 You can try it out free for seven days, and afterwards it's $6 per month (or $57 annually).
 Shudder only supports viewing one stream at a time, and there's no support for offline viewing yet.
 You can find Shudder on major streaming device platforms, but since it's so niche, don't expect to find it on smart TVs anytime soon. — D.H.